MarianaReis1/MarianaReis1/README.md

-### Hi there 👋
+# Hi there 👋
-I'm Mariana Reis.
+I'm Mariana Reis

-A Front End Developer who focuses on writting clean and efficient code.
+## Welcome to my GitHub 😄
+I enjoy making responsive, friendly, and functional web applications with a simple and distinct design.
+And I am always looking forward to learning new technologies and getting to know new people.

 <!--